- Business and Employment

 Macaroni Kid is a franchise newsletter where local moms can sign up to be Publisher Moms and list all the local events going on in their towns for children and families.
 Parents can sign up to receive this email newsletter for free.
-The Publisher Mom is charged a monthly fee (normally $99 per month but there was a special of $59 per month when I signed on) as a franchise fee but is able to obtain local advertising for their site in the form of front page ads or a listing in the business registry.
-The Publisher Moms are able to keep all the money from the advertisers.
+The Publisher Mom is charged a monthly fee (normally $99 per month but there was a special of $59 per month when I signed on) as a franchise fee but can obtain local advertising for their site in the form of front page ads or a listing in the business registry.
+The Publisher Moms can keep all the money from the advertisers.
 Because I had been successful in promoting the grocery store, I felt I could successfully promote this newsletter and earn money based on the advertisements.
 This sadly was not to come to fruition.
-Because I had 3 teenaged children, and a full-time job during the school year, I was unable to get out and promote the newsletter as much as I should have.
-I did this for 9 months, lost money, and never was able to get more than 290 subscribers, which meant no one wanted to advertise to such a small group of subscribers.
+Because I had three teenaged children, and a full-time job during the school year, I was unable to get out and promote the newsletter as much as I should have.
+I did this for nine months, lost money, and never was able to get more than 290 subscribers, which meant no one wanted to advertise to such a small group of subscribers.

-Disappointed, but never one to give up on my entrepreneurial dream, I decided to write a blog because I have always loved to write, and if it wasn't for my Dad telling me I couldn't major in English in college because there were no teaching jobs for English majors at that time, I would have majored in English and written my first novel by now (well, that was the dream anyway!)
+Disappointed, but never one to give up on my entrepreneurial dream, I decided to write a blog because I have always loved to write, and if it weren't for my Dad telling me I couldn't major in English in college because there were no teaching jobs for English majors at that time, I would have majored in English and written my first novel by now (well, that was the dream anyway!)